King Kong (2005 video game)

 Peter Jackson's King Kong: The Official Game of the Movie (also known as Peter Jackson's King Kong, or simply King Kong) is a 2005 action-adventure video game developed by Ubisoft Montpellier and published by Ubisoft, based on the 2005 film King Kong.
-The game was created in collaboration between the film's director Peter Jackson and the game's director Michel Ancel.
+It was created in collaboration between the film's director Peter Jackson and the game's director Michel Ancel.
+The film's cast members reprise their roles.
 The game follows New York scriptwriter Jack Driscoll through Skull Island, as he attempts to save love interest Ann Darrow who has been sacrificed by the island's natives to the giant gorilla Kong.

 The game allows players to play as both Jack Driscoll and King Kong.
 Players use firearms and spears as Jack; and punch, grab and use objects/corpses as Kong, to defend against and fight creatures on Skull Island.
 The King Kong segments are played from a third-person perspective, while the Jack levels are played from a first-person perspective.
-The game de-emphasizes the role of a heads-up display, with the developers explaining that this conceivably would help players to get further immersed into the game (although the HUD can be turned on in the settings).
+The game de-emphasizes the role of a heads-up display (HUD), with the developers explaining that this conceivably would help players to get further immersed into the game (although the HUD can be turned on in the settings).

-It was released on PC and sixth generation platforms and a Nintendo DS version on November 21, 2005, while it was released on November 22, 2005, on the Xbox 360 as a launch title, as well as a Game Boy Advance version titled Kong: The 8th Wonder of the World; also, a PlayStation Portable version was released December 20, 2005.
-The film's cast members reprise their roles.

-Upon release, the console and PC versions received critical acclaim, with critics praising the game's immersive environments and audio, ability to play as both Jack and Kong throughout the game, the voice acting (particularly Naomi Watts and Jack Black's performances), and is often considered one of the best movie based video games of all time.
-However, the DS version received negative reception due to bugs, poor AI and technical issues, while the PSP version received mixed reviews, with critics liking the inclusion of a multiplayer mode, but criticizing the shorter campaign length.
+It was released in November 2005 for Microsoft Windows, GameCube, PlayStation 2, Xbox, and the Nintendo DS, as well as the Xbox 360 as a launch title.
+A version for Game Boy Advance titled Kong: The 8th Wonder of the World was released simultaneously.
+A PlayStation Portable version was released in December 2005.
+Upon release, the console and PC versions received positive reviews, with critics praising the game's cinematic quality, environments, voice acting (particularly Jack Black and Naomi Watts' performances), and ability to play as both Jack and Kong.
+The DS and PSP versions were received more critically.
+Retrospectively, King Kong has been praised as one of the best film tie-in games and is considered by some to be ahead of its time.

-Since its release, King Kong has gained a significant cult following and has been praised as a revolutionary title in the survival and first-person shooter genres.